TABLE OF CONTENTS

 n.
 Claimant means an individual claiming compensation under the Act.

 o.
-Compensation Fund or Fund means the fund established on the books of the Department of the Treasury for payment of benefits and compensation under the EEOICPA.
+Compensation Fund or Fund means the fund established on the books of the Department of the Treasury for payment of benefits and compensation under EEOICPA.

 q.
-Contemporaneous record means any document created at or around the time of the event that is recorded in the document.
+Contemporaneous Record means any document created at or around the time of the event that is recorded in the document.

-r.
+s.
 Coordination of Benefits with State Workers’ Compensation (SWC) is to be determined when a claimant has received benefits from a SWC program for the same covered illness(es) to which he or she is to be awarded compensation under Part E, resulting in a possible reduction in the Part E award.

 (1) Had not attained the age of 18 years;